Ethiopian mustard1

 (Brassica carinata)

 Ethiopian mustard, or Abyssinian mustard, originates from Ethiopia, but can also be grown in Europe.
 This mustard species can cope well with drought and warmer periods and also remains in the vegetative growth phase for a long time.
-This makes it suitable for sowing early, and it will not blossom until late.
+This makes it suitable for sowing early and it will not blossom until late, it has distinctive bright yellow flowers.

 Ethiopian mustard quickly produces a long tap root and can grow up to 1 to 2 meters high, whereby substantial biomass is formed.
 Together with a high content of glucosinolates, this also makes it very suitable as a biofumigation crop.